 Consider non-surgical Regenerative Orthopedics prior to opting for surgery.

 Have other treatments failed to give you the relief from pain you seek, or the return to function you once enjoyed?
 Regenerative Orthopedics are very successful at changing many patients lives for the better by decreasing pain and stiffness levels, boosting exercise ability, and lowering or eliminating the need for pain medication.

 As with other joints, musculoskeletal pain is usually due to weakness in the ligaments, tendons and other soft tissue, like the labrum.
 Regenerative Orthopedics can strengthen the weak and injured soft tissue, repair the injury, and regenerate damaged tissue, which ultimately alleviates and resolves the pain.

-The regenerative solutions are injected into the affected hip ligaments, tendons, labrum, and associated joint structures, which stimulates the body’s natural healing cascade to initiate repair to the area.
-New collagen is deposited, and since this is the material in which ligaments and tendons are made, the result is tighten and stronger soft tissue structures.
+The regenerative solutions are injected into the affected hip ligaments, tendons, labrum, and associated joint structures.
+This stimulates the body’s natural healing cascade to initiate repair to the area.
+New collagen is deposited.
+And since this is the material in which ligaments and tendons are made, the result is tightened and stronger soft tissue structures.

 Would you like a second opinion before you have irreversible hip surgery for your unrelenting, chronic hip pain?
 Schedule a consultation and find out if you are a good candidate for our Regenerative Orthopedic treatments.
 Contact us today for a consultation, or call OrthoRegen® at 310-453-1234.